khaki3/acc-saturator/artifact/README.md

 ## ACCSAT-Artifact

-This archive provides the artifact to manifest our paper "ACC Saturator: Automatic Kernel Optimization for Directive-Based GPU Code".
+This archive provides the artifact to manifest our paper "ACC Saturator: Automatic Kernel Optimization for Directive-Based GPU Code" (to be presented at WACCPD 2024).
 We evaluated the generated code by our source-code optimizer ACC Saturator.

 ### Preparation for SPEC ACCEL
 As the SPEC ACCEL benchmark suite is proprietary software, we suggest that reviewers copy their local SPEC v1.3 to the spec-accel directory.
 Specify SPEC_PATH to the directory of SPEC ACCEL, and run the following commands in this artifact directory: